KOLOR

 Reach for the Top and Bottom knobs to quickly find a tonal balance that feels just right.
 Still not satisfied?
 Explore the middle modules to find a sound that you like.
 Yes, mixing can be that simple!

 Chances are, you’ve already done mixing this track now.
 If it needs more love, engage the filters to carve what’s needed on the extreme ends of the spectrum, and enjoy extra space left for other tracks.
-The filters are sampled in-situ, which means they will sound different based on the module configuration you’ve selected.
+The filters are sampled along with the other devices, which means they will sound different based on the module configuration you’ve selected - exactly like their the hardware counterparts.

 Explore different hardware colours by experimenting with module combinations.
 And when the digital is too clean for you - authentic analogue saturation is just a knob turn away.
 As is plain filth.
 You’ll find the sweet spot for sure.